How to get the right startup advisors on your company's advisory board?

 Another possible purpose of an advisor is to give you product and business advice, and to help you refine your own understanding of the space in which you’re operating.
 In some cases, their industry connections can be very important.

-At my last startup, we had an advisor that received 1% (a high amount of startup equity for an advisor) over 4 years for his Rolodex alone.
-Guess who introduced us to the company that acquired my tech startup?
+At my last startup, we had a business advisor that received 1% (a high amount of startup equity for an advisor) over 4 years for his rolodex of partner & customer intros alone.
+Guess who introduced us to the company that ended up acquiring my security startup?

 When seeking out advisors, it pays to use any local support you have in place for references, like an accelerator or business organization.
-Don’t be afraid to reach outside of your network.
+Don’t be afraid to reach outside of your network and that of your co-founders.
 The best advisors are forward-thinking and will be interested in your company if it appeals to them, whether they have worked with you previously or not.

 In some cases, companies will on-board an advisor for their financial connections in the hopes that they will be able to draw in or introduce new investors.
 It’s common sense that investors are unlikely to take their recommendation unless they themselves have a stake in your company.